LimmychAbbil/ProjectSel/README.md

 #### How to start

-- In project root execute `mvn test` to run all tests on web version or `mvn test -P local` to use the local version.
+- In project root execute `mvn clean test` to run all tests on web version or `mvn clean test -P local` to use the local version.